Jakob37/SnakemakeAFriendlyIntroduction/README.md

 2. Inspect the "output" folder.
 What do you see there?
 Is it what you would expect?
 3. Try running `snakemake` again.
 What happened?
 Snakemake can figure out what rules need to be run to generate the desired output.
 If nothing has changed, it will not re-run any code if not prompted to.
 4. Try running `snakemake` with the `-F` flag (`snakemake -F`).
 What happened now?
 The "-F" flag allows you to force-run the workflow, even though no files have changed.
-5. Finally, try using the `-n` flag.
+5. Try using the `-n` flag.
 This will give you a dry-run, which is useful to verify that there are no apparent issues with the snakemake workflow.
+6. Try changing your Snakemake script to include only 10 entries.
+Rerun.
+Verify in your output that the output FASTA now contains only 10 entries (20 lines).
+   Do you need to force the run for it to process the data after doing this change?

 # Step 2: A multi-rule workflow and the configuration file

 Now we will run a sequence of two commands - a mini pipeline.
 To do this, we will need to add two things.

-Snakemake files generally include a special rule at the top called `rule all`, where you tell Snakemake what final output files you want to obtain are.
+* Snakemake files generally include a special rule at the top called `rule all`, where you tell Snakemake what final output files you want to obtain are.
 Based on what you specify here, Snakemake will then deduce which of the other rules it needs to run to generate this output.

-Furthermore, we will run a second command used to calculate some statistics for each FASTA-sequence, including the GC-content.
+* Furthermore, we will run a second command used to calculate some statistics for each FASTA-sequence, including the GC-content.
   This is of particular interest in this dataset, as we know that the GC-content varies between species.
 But does it vary between different microbiomes?

 The second command takes the output from the first command as input (`output/1_fasta/21AL.A_R1.fasta`).
 It then is expected to produce the output file `output/2_summary/21AL.A_R1.tsv`.
 This is provided as the input to `rule all`, as this is the final provided output.

+**Note:** The output location is completely flexible, as long as you keep it consistent between the rules.
+I have chosen to use the folder structure `output/2_summary` as a way to easily overview the output.

+Beyond this, a configuration file has been added (`config.yaml`) to provide a more flexible way to change input-parameters (such as the `--max_entires`).
+More on this below.

 ```
 configfile: 'config.yaml'